christophstrasen/SceneBuilder/readme.md

 * Additional inbuilt resolvers e.g. by doors, windows.
 * Additional placers for live zombies, possibly vehicles.
 * Support passing an IsoGridSquare instead of a named anchor.
+* Find a way to supress ItemStories automatic world spawning for those who want to include that mod just for the SpriteSurfaceDimensions.present.
 * Support for outdoor scenes.

 ---